anthonyshort/idiomatic-sass/README.md

 ## Functions

 * Functions should be prefix with a dash and a namespace: `-rg-columns`
-* The namespace can be dropped if it is a private function: `-columns`
+* The namespace can be dropped if it is a private function: `columns`
 * Functions should be documented using DocBlock or similar.

 ## Mixins